sterentev/arduino-esp32-bsd-mk/README.md

 written by Craig Leres.

-It allows to build Arduino projects written for ESP32 microcontrollers from command line (without Arduino IDE).
+It allows to build Arduino projects written for ESP32 microcontrollers from command line (without Arduino IDE) using BSD make command.

 ## Prerequisites